Home Β» Soap and Lotion Making Β» Basil Soap Recipe

 Instructions

-• Measure out the lye and the water in separate, non-reactive containers, using a digital scale.
+• Make lye water.
+Measure out the lye and the water in separate, non-reactive containers, using a digital scale.
 Mix the lye and the water and stir until dissolved, adding the lye to the water, never the other way around.
-The lye solution will heat up as the result of a chemical reaction.
+The lye solution will heat up as a result of a chemical reaction.
 Be careful of fumes, heat, and the corrosive solution.
 Set the cup aside to cool in a very safe place.

 pyrex cup mixing in lye and water

-• Measure out the oils in separate containers and place them in a pot.
-Melt over medium low heat until fully melted and about degrees.
+• Measure oils.
+Measure out the oils in separate containers and place them in a pot.
+Melt over medium-low heat until fully melted and about degrees.
 The shea butter will take longer to melt, but keep the oils over the heat until it is fully melted.
 Remove from the heat and set aside to cool.

 • Check the temperature of the oils and water.
 When they have cooled to 90-110 degrees, you are ready to blend.
 Before blending, have your soap mold, basil oil, and dried basil ready to go.

-• Pour the lye solution into the melted oils and blend with a stick blender until you reach trace.
+• Blend to trace.
+Pour the lye solution into the melted oils and blend with a stick blender until you reach a trace.
 Trace is reached when the soap forms a batter and the stick blender leaves a trail when dragged across the top of the pot.
-Once trace is reached, add the basil oil and dried basil.
+Once the trace is reached, add the basil oil and dried basil.
 Stir in by hand.
-Immediately pour the soap batter into the mold.
-Place on the counter or other safe, room temperature place to cure for 24 hours.
+I

 stick blender mixing soap batter